-The closure of the Mather Community Campus Family Program would eliminate 3.0 FTE county staff and approximately 25.0 FTE contract staff
+The closure of the Mather Community Campus Family Program would eliminate 4.0 FTE county staff and approximately 28.0 FTE contract staff.

-Loss of \$1,114,633 in HUD grant funds, \$165,440 CalWORKS reimbursements, \$100,000 CSBG funds and approximately \$121,043 in resident fee revenue (all amounts are annualized)
+Loss of \$1,352,771 in HUD grant funds, \$165,440 CalWORKS reimbursements, \$100,000 in CSBG funds and approximately \$225,869 in resident fee revenue (all amounts are annualized).

-Closure of Mather Community Campus family program would be accomplished by evicting 50 households and pursuing unlawful detainer actions against any who remained in housing subsequent to their eviction date.
+Closure of Mather Community Campus family program and reduction of the singles program would be accomplished by evicting 50 family households and 30 singles, and pursuing unlawful detainer actions against any who remained in housing subsequent to their eviction date.
 Significant unfunded legal costs may result from these actions.
-Approximately 150 individuals would be made homeless by this action, including 100 children.
+Approximately 180 individuals would be made homeless by this action, including 100 children.

 During the 30 day eviction timeline, staff would make every effort to assist residents to secure housing, but given the short timeline, lack of employment, limited financial resources, poor credit histories and other barriers, few can be expected to find permanent housing.
 Another small portion could conceivably quality for TANF ECF or HPRP rapid re-housing funds, both of which are short-term assistance, not a long-term solution.
 Some may be able to move in with family or friends, at least on a short-term basis.
 The remaining residents would undoubtedly attempt to find housing at emergency shelters, which are already maintaining long waiting lists.
 As a result of these numerous barriers and limitations on mitigation strategies, there is little doubt that a large number of these residents will end up on the streets, living in cars or other places not suitable for human habitation.